 A radio frequency (RF) detector is a tool that can be used to locate and identify hidden cameras by detecting the camera’s radio frequency emissions.

-Naturally, this isn’t going to be easily accessible for most people, but should be mentioned because it can identify even the most well-hidden cameras that would otherwise be invisible to the eye.
+Naturally, this isn’t going to be easily accessible for most people, but is important to mention because it can identify even the most well-hidden cameras.

 4. Use a mobile phone camera or infrared detector to find hidden cameras

-This step is suitable for finding infrared (IR) cameras and is the most useful method for finding a camera because you don’t necessarily need a dedicated device to carry it out.
+Suitable for finding infrared (IR) cameras, this is among the most useful methods for finding a hidden camera because you don’t need a dedicated device to carry it out.

 Simply point your phone’s camera around the room and look for any bright red dots that appear on the screen.
 These dots indicate the presence of infrared, which the majority of cameras give off for the purpose of enhancing images in the dark.